-There are a wealth of resources related to anti-bullying policy
+There are a wealth of resources related to anti-bullying policy and practice.

 Choosing a resource